 \subsubsection{Ablation Study}

-DPI and DVAE utilize an iterative train routine which contains two sub-tasks DP and DN.
+DeCA and DeCA(p) utilize an iterative training routine that contains two sub-tasks DP and DN.
 In this part, we discuss how these two sub-tasks contribute to the whole framework and how they perform separately.
 The results on Modcloth dataset are shown in Table \ref{tab:Ablation_study_with_all_models_on_modcloth}.
-We can have following observations: \begin{itemize}[leftmargin=*] \item In most cases, DPI and DVAE are better than only considering one sub-task of denoising.
+We can have following observations: \begin{itemize}[leftmargin=*] \item In most cases, DeCA and DeCA(p) are better than only considering one sub-task of denoising.
 Some abnormal cases could be attributed to the instability of DN.
 During each training epoch, the interacted samples are fixed while the sampled negative instances could change frequently.
-Since DN aims to denoise noisy negative examples from the sampled missing interactions, the performance of DN could be unstable. \item DP is almost always better than DN.
-This observation in some extent indicates that finding noisy examples from interacted samples is much easier than finding potential positive preference from the massive uninteracted missing samples. \end{itemize}
+Since DN aims to denoise noisy negative examples from the sampled missing interactions, the performance of DN could be unstable. \item DP is better than DN in most cases, except for the LightGCN model.
+This observation to some extent indicates that finding noisy examples from interacted samples is much easier than finding potential positive preference from the massive uninteracted missing samples. \end{itemize}